 An HE AP shall set the TWT Responder Support subfields of the Extended Capabilities element and HE Capabilities element to 1.

-An HE AP may set the TWT Required subfield to 1 in the HE Operation element it transmits to request TWT participation by all HE STAs that are associated to it and that have declared support for TWT.
+An HE AP may set the TWT Required subfield to 1 in HE Operation elements it transmits to request TWT participation by all HE STAs that are associated to it and that have declared support for TWT.
 A STA that supports TWT and is associated with an HE AP(#10277) from which it receives an HE Operation element whose TWT Required subfield is 1 shall either negotiate individual TWT agreements, as defined in 27.7.2 (Individual TWT agreements), or participate in broadcast TWT operation, as defined in 27.7.3 (Broadcast TWT operation).

 NOTE—The AP sets the TWT Required subfield to 1 when it is unavailable outside of TWT SPs (see 27.7.2 (Individual TWT agreements) and 10.43.7 (TWT Sleep Setup)).(#7396)

-(#4767)(#4846)
+An HE AP may send an unsolicited TWT initiating frame to an associated non-AP HE STA(#6256) that has set the TWT Requester Support subfield to 1 in the HE Capabilities elements that it transmitted to the AP.
+The unsolicited TWT initiating frame may have the value 0 or 1 in the Broadcast subfield of the TWT IE. The unsolicited TWT initiating frame shall have one of the values: Accept TWT, Alternate TWT or Dictate TWT in the TWT Command field.
+Unsolicted TWT initiating frames with TWT Command values of Alternate and Dictate are advisory notifications, indicating to the recipient a TWT parameter value set that is likely to be accepted by the transmitting AP if the recipient transmits a subsequent TWT setup request including those TWT parameters to the AP.
+Receipt of an unsolicited TWT initiating frame with the TWT Command value of Accept TWT creates a TWT agreement between the transmitting and receiving STAs.
+A STA that received an unsolicited TWT initiating frame for an individual TWT agreement with the TWT Command value of Accept might transmit a TWT Teardown frame to delete the unsolicited individual TWT agreement. (#4767)(#4846)

 Individual TWT agreements